ariankordi/mii-fusion-experiments/README.md

 Fusion doesn't have a concept of imports, everything is just built into one file. (!!! which I hope changes).
 So you glob all of the .fu source into one file in your target language.

-It also doesn't encourage you to build your whole program with it, so, you can have a `Main()` function and that'll be where the program starts BUT you can't open files or even read argv.
+You're also not encouraged to build your whole program in Fusion.
+You can have a `Main()` function and read argv, but you can't currently open files.
 Fusion just wants you to make library code, and MAYBE some small tests that run in the Main() function.

 For each of these samples I'll have some build instructions.
 All other languages should? be straightforward unless I didn't test it. **One notable exception** is that, you should add your language as a definition, e.g. `-D PY`, `-D C`, `-D CPP`...
 Because some code targets a specific language and Fusion doesn't let you know this inside of the code yet without adding that def.